RohitKumar1996/Large-File-Processor/README.md

 ```
 Kafka setup :

-Go to <https://kafka.apache.org/quickstart>, download kafka 2.5.0 and untar-it.
+Go to <https://kafka.apache.org/quickstart>, download kafka 2.5.0 and untar-it (no need to download if you already have kafka setup).
 Next go to ~/Downloads/kafka_2.12-2.5.0 directory and do the following to establish a multi broker kafka cluster :

 Make a config file for each of the brokers :